navisingh14/OODD-Programming-Assignment/README.md

 4. Booking history of a room:

+  A user can only check the booking history of his own.
+An admin member can check out the booking history of all rooms, all users and admins.
+Super admin member can view the booking history for all rooms and members.

 Special Case:
 1. When delete room which has been booked, the booking will be released;
 2. When delete member who has bookings, the booking will be released.